hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 About extracting cookies, see also: https://github.com/yt-dlp/yt-dlp/wiki/Extractors

 Here we will explain how to use Chrome and its extension "*Get cookies.txt LOCALLY*" to create a cookie file and pass it to the script.
-**Basically these steps are also available for most browsers besides Chrome.**
+**Basically this work procedure is also available for most browsers besides Chrome.**

 1. In advance, create or register the account of the target website using Chrome